AbhinavDusi/ai-dotsandboxes/README.md

 #### Unchained Boxes

-Boxes that have not been taken by either player and are not art of unopened or opened chains.
+Boxes that have not been taken by either player and are not part of unopened or opened chains.

 #### Double Cross Strategy